 For my family, we actually ending up purchasing the Epic Local pass.
 My husband and I have a ski trip to Park City already planned and while we could have simply purchased 3 days of the Epic Day passes for $309 each, we found that going all in with a season pass was a better idea.
 When we purchased the pass it cost $699, but the pass has gone up to $719 as of right now.
 Since we live in New England and Vail Resorts just acquired the Peak Pass mountains, this will increase the mountains we can go to nearby and absolutely allow us to save money on our entire ski season.
 It might also motivate us to take another trip out west as we really love Beaver Creek.
 Note: Epic Passes go up in price on Oct.
 13th, Ikon Passes go up in price on Oct.
 17 and Mountain Collective prices are on sale until they are sold out.

 For our daughter, instead of purchasing the Epic Local pass, we actually just purchased her a kids Peak Pass season pass.
 While she won’t have access to all of the mountains out west (which is fine since the west coast trips are kid-free), she will have access to all of the mountains that the Epic Pass just acquired — which include some great New England mountains.
-At just $60 for the season, this was a great deal.
+At just $60 for the season, this was a great ski deal for unlimited skiing the entire winter.

 If you know of an upcoming ski vacation, you can book today and get some ridiculously low daily prices.
 Many mountains offer a limited number of extremely discounted lift tickets available.
-The one catch is that you are locking in your ski dates now and if the weather doesn’t cooperate with you, you might be stuck.
+The one catch with this ski deal is that you are locking in your ski dates now and if the weather doesn’t cooperate with you, you might be stuck.

 The third-party website Liftopia.com is a great way to purchase lift tickets at a significant discount.
 With this site, typically the earlier you buy, the better discount you’ll receive.
 These are date specific tickets and you can many times buy for tickets for up to 8 days.
 They also give you the opportunity to purchase packages including ski gear and lessons.
 Every mountain offers different discounts, but it is absolutely worth checking it out.
 Unfortunately though, the tickets are non-refundable.